FAQ and Knowledge Base

 * All updated files in Target (newer) are copied over older files in Source

 N.B.: If a file changes both in Source and in Target, the file is in conflict.
-Conflict files need to be reconciled manually.
+Conflict files need to be reconciled manually or optionally they can be synchronized automatically with the older file renamed with a timestamp.

 Backup (Mirror Source to Target)